 How Many Types Of Canes Are There?

-There are a variety of canes out there, as well as an assortment of handles and grips.
+There are many different types of canes out there, as well as different kinds of handles and grips.
 Each type of cane provides a little different type of support.

 The three main cane types are: